 This is the final chapter in a 5 part series for home buyers.
 If you would like to start at the beginning, click here.
 We left off on what to expect during the inspection period while you’re under contract.
 There was a lot to be done during this short period of time, and unfortunately, the work isn’t over yet.

-Here are some things you will want to be aware when you’re at the closing table and after you move in.
+Here are some things you will want to be aware of when you’re at the closing table and after you move in:

 Your Loan Estimate is not the same as the Closing Disclosure.
 Be sure to examine both documents carefully.
 There are a myriad of reasons why certain terms of your loan may change between when you received the initial estimate from your lender and the closing disclosure.
 This could be because the information regarding your assets or income were reported inaccurately on your application or the appraisal was for less than the sale price.
 Some lenders may lock in your interest rate as a part of the loan estimate while others may not.
 Check the top of your loan estimate to see if this applies to you and for what period of time.